“Common sense is seeing things as they are; and doing things as they ought to be.”

 There is a great deal of life that doesn’t come with instructions.
 Some decisions are almost automatic, we get tired and we rest, we get hungry and we eat, and these happen on a daily basis.
 Some decisions are not so automatic and require quick action and hopefully good reasoning.
 I have noticed some people work well under pressure while others struggle.
 Why do some people have an easier time making good decisions?
 We could say it is genetics, and this might be partly true, I think it comes down to common sense and it is a learned trait.

 Ralph Waldo Emerson said: “Society is always taken by surprise at any new example of common sense.”
-We live in a society that craves logic and good decisions, yet there is a shortfall and deficit of these desired items.
-When common sense is used in abundance people are drawn to it’s source, they desire to know it’s origin.
-A person with common sense will be listened to because they will know when to speak and when to stay silent.
-They will use their common sense (wisdom) appropriately and will not make others feel foolish; others will feel amazed by the truth and grace of the decision.
+We live in one that craves logic and good decisions, yet there is a shortfall and deficit of these desired items.
+When common sense is used in abundance people are drawn to its source, they desire to know the origin.
+This type person will be listened too because they will know when to speak and when to stay silent.
+They will use their common sense (wisdom) appropriately and will not make others feel foolish; others will feel comfortable by the truth and grace of the decision.